pangpang20/gaussdb-python/docs/api/types.rst

 .. autoclass:: Json
 .. autoclass:: Jsonb

-Wrappers to signal to convert `!obj` to a json or jsonb PostgreSQL value.
+Wrappers to signal to convert `!obj` to a json or jsonb GaussDB value.

 Any object supported by the underlying `!dumps()` function can be wrapped.